 All degree-seeking students registered for 4 or more hours at Vanderbilt are required to have adequate hospitalization insurance coverage.
 The University offers a sickness and accident insurance plan that is designed to provide hospital, surgical, and major medical benefits.
 A brochure explaining the limits, exclusions, and benefits of insurance coverage is available at gallagherstudent.com.
-Additional information, including health insurance waiver, is available at vanderbilt.edu/studentcarenetwork/your-health-insurance/
+Additional information, including health insurance waiver, is available at the Student Care Network website.